lightbend/kalix-javascript-sdk/CONTRIBUTING.md

-# Developing the SDK
+# Developing the JavaScript SDK

-## Pre-requisites
+## Prerequisites

-The SDK currently requires Node.js 12.
+The JavaScript SDK requires Node.js 14.

-Can be useful to install `nvm` and run `nvm use` to select the right node version if you have multiple node versions installed.
+It can be useful to install `nvm` and run `nvm use` to select the right node version if you have multiple node versions installed.

-Install other js packages with `npm install`.
+Install package dependencies with `npm install`.

-`pbjs` - install through `node bin/download-protoc.js` (really needed?)

-## Run a sample locally

-Start local proxy, in akkaserverless-framework root: `sbt proxy-core/run`

-Sample is in `samples/js-shopping-cart`

-From that directory `npm start`.
-The service can now be accessed through the local proxy at port 9000.
+## Tests

+Run the tests for the SDK with `npm test` (in the `sdk` directory).

+Run integration tests with `npm run integration-test` (in the `sdk` directory, requires Docker).

+See [.circleci/config.yml] for all tests that run for CI.

+## Samples

+Each sample under `samples` can be run locally.
+See their READMEs for details.

 ## TCK

-The tck is run from the akkaserverless-framework/tck project (`sbt tck/it:test`)

-## Tests

-Run the tests using FIXME
+To run the Akka Serverless TCK, see [tck/README.md].

 ## Docs